danialmd81/mips_hex_to_assembly/README.md

 # mips_hex_to_assembly
 A c++ program to convert 32-bit hex code into MIPS instruction.

-Please refer to the book [Computer Organization and Design](https://www.amazon.com/Computer-Organization-Design-MIPS-Architecture/dp/0124077269)p.191 for the decoding table.
+Please refer to the book [Computer Organization and Design](https://www.amazon.com/Computer-Organization-Design-MIPS-Architecture/dp/0124077269) p.191 for the decoding table.

 The program requires 2 arguments as the input/output file name.

-File 'i_type', 'r_type' and 'registers' are where the name of the instructions and registers written in.
-The program will read and build a the table mentioned above out of them.
+File '`i_type`', '`r_type`' and '`registers`' are where the name of the instructions and registers written in.
+The program will read and build the table mentioned above out of them.

 ## Using the program
 ```